-Effective January 1, 2022, the Maryland Department of Health has identified new K-12 Outbreak Definitions for a classroom/cohort outbreak and for a school-wide outbreak.
+The Maryland Department of Health has identified new K-12 Outbreak Definitions for a classroom/cohort outbreak and for a school-wide outbreak.

-- Classroom/cohort outbreak definition: Three or more laboratory-confirmed COVID 19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 14- day period, and who are epidemiologically linked in the school setting, but not household contacts. - School-wide outbreak definition: Five or more cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 14 days; OR 5 percent or more unrelated students/teachers/staff have confirmed COVID 19 within a 14-day period [minimum of 10 unrelated students/teachers/staff.]
+- Classroom/cohort outbreak definition: Three or more test-confirmed COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked in the school setting, but not household contacts. - School-wide outbreak definition: Five or more classrooms or cohorts with cases from separate households that meet the cohort outbreak definition that occurs within 10 days; OR 5% or more unrelated students/teachers/staff have test-confirmed COVID-19 within a 10-day period [minimum of 10 unrelated students/teachers/staff].